Most children are injured at home. Here’s how to baby and childproof your house

-More than 50 per cent of children aged 0-4 who attended an emergency department in 2020-21 were injured at home.
-Here are the most common hazards and how to child-proof your home.
+More than 50 per cent of children who attended an emergency department in 2021-22 were injured at home.
+Here are the most common hazards and how to childproof your home.

 Remember the adage: most accidents happen in the home?
 Well, when it comes to children, some of the dangers are hiding in plain sight.

-New research by Monash University Accident Research Centre’s Victorian Injury Surveillance Unit reveals that 54.3 per cent of children who presented at hospital emergency departments and 29 per cent of those who were admitted to hospital in 2020-21 were hurt in the home.
+Research by Monash University Accident Research Centre’s Victorian Injury Surveillance Unit shows that during 2021/22, 30 per cent of hospital admissions and more than 50 per cent of emergency department presentations for children aged 0-14 were for injuries incurred in the home.

 While many dangers around the home can be easily eliminated with a bit of common sense, RACV Product Manager Property Inspections, Premika Banerjee, says it takes a trained eye to spot some hazards.